ACI Global's Code of Conduct Policy

 - Outline the frequency, form and content of reporting requirements;

-- Require its personnel to declare any potential conflict of interest in any candidate;
+- Require its personnel to immediately declare any potential conflict of interest with any candidate or organisation;

 - Require its external audit provider or independent auditor to declare any potential conflict of interest:

-- Ensuring that in circumstances where an interpreter or a translator is used, processes are in place to ensure that it does not affect the validity of the facilitation, mentoring or examination.
+- In circumstances where an interpreter or a translator is used, processes are in place to ensure that it does not affect the validity of the facilitation, mentoring or examination.

 Risk Appetite and Risk Tolerances